caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 #### How do you measure the score?

 Under the hood, the model does not only assign topics to the rows, but it also forcast a certainty measure for those predictions.
-We can estimate the AI score starting from such certaintly measures.
+We can estimate the AI score starting from such certainty measures.

 Technically speaking the score represents the weighted F1 over all topics.